Seeking ideas for different classroom desk arrangements to try with your elementary, middle, or high school students?

 However, the double U shape is less ideal for one-on-one discussion.

-The “double E” arrangement includes desks arranged into two E-shaped groups.
+One of the less popular classroom desk arrangements,the “double E” includes desks arranged into two E-shaped groups.
 The two E’s face each other.

 The outer desks face toward the center of the room while the inner desks face forward.